Java3060/TermProject3060/README.md

 - Home >>> To the recommended, top picks page.
 - Saved >> Jumps to a list of movies that were saved by the user.
 - Catalog >> Goes to a list of movies in Alphabetical Order.
-- Categorie >> Jumps to a Queue list.
+- Categories >> Jumps to a Queue list.
 - Rates and Reviews >> Goes to a text field to be modified.
 - Settings >> Toggle settings